How landscape photographer Erin Babnik captures epic photos without leaving a trace

 Eastern Sierra, California (2017).
 Erin Babnik

 Mountain environments really change a lot with the seasons.
-A low atmosphere can make the landscape look utterly different from even one second to the next.
+A low can make the landscape look utterly different from even one second to the next.
 I love that.
 It’s the same thing with desert environments because they are always changing.
 The ground is literally changing a lot in places like Death Valley.
 It might be a lake one month and just this incredible pattern of polygons another month.
 You come back the next month, those polygons have all changed and it’s a dune field.
 I’m always looking for something that I don’t feel as though I’ve seen before.

 With the rise of social media we’ve seen a lot of these once-pristine and remote landscapes getting too much traffic and getting destroyed.
 What sort of guiding principals do you use in your workshops to encourage newer photographers to respect the land they are photographing?